dreamwhite/multipass-rt/README.md

 *Q*: Why I'm creating this repository?

-*A*: I'm enrolled in an IT university and for the exam "Planning and development of real-time systems" we have to create an instance of a VM with a patched Linux kernel that supports RT stuff.
+*A*: I'm enrolled in an IT university and for the exam "Design and development of real-time systems" we have to create an instance of a VM with a patched Linux kernel that supports RT stuff.
 For more infos on what is a Real Time Operating System, check out [here](https://en.wikipedia.org/wiki/Real-time_operating_system).

 *Q*: What is Multipass?